 Real user monitoring

-Real User Monitoring (RUM) tracks user activity on and user experience with your website.
+Real User Monitoring (RUM) measures user experience with your website and also tracks user activity.
 RUM is available for both standard multi-page websites and single-page applications.
 Enable and configure RUM for your website to gain insight into where your users are located, as well as the browsers and operating systems used by your users.
 You also get in-depth information about how your website or web application performs when users access your website.

 How to collect RUM data